freezingdata/package-obfuscator/README.md

 pip install package-obfuscator
 ```

-To use the package-obfuscator either use the cli:
+To use the package-obfuscator either use the cli...

 ```
 package-obfuscate my_secret_package
 ```

-To use the package-obfuscator in a script:
+or use the package-obfuscator in a script:

 ```python
 import os